Skip to content

 APA’s Annual Meeting is the premier psychiatry event of the year.

-This year, APA welcomes attendees from around the world back to the Moscone Center in San Francisco for five full days of mental health programming and the chance to reconnect with your peers and reinvigorate your practice.
+This year, APA welcomes attendees from around the world to the Los Angeles Convention Center in Los Angeles, California for five full days of mental health programming and the chance to reconnect with your peers and reinvigorate your practice.

-With 600+ educational sessions and paid courses covering 50+ topics, four plenaries, and 1,000+ posters, APA’s Annual Meeting is the best place to connect with colleagues, get the latest in scientific advances, and meet your certification and licensure requirements.
+With 450+ educational sessions and paid courses covering over 28 topics, four plenaries, and 1,000+ posters, APA’s Annual Meeting is the best place to connect with colleagues, get the latest in scientific advances, and meet your certification and licensure requirements.

 Why Attend?